 According to the diary of the land developer, H. J. Whitley, the name came from a chance encounter he had with a Chinese workman while he was viewing the valley from the hillside in 1888.
-Whitley asked the labourer what he was doing and the workman responding “Holly-wood” (‘Hauling Wood’).
+Whitley asked the labourer what he was doing and the workman responded “Holly-wood” (‘Hauling Wood’).
 Whether true or not, Whitley later claimed in court that the name was his because of this encounter.
 The legendary D. W. Griffith was the first to film in Hollywood when he made “In Old California” in 1910.
 Reportedly, the iconic Griffith filmed in Hollywood because it was remote from New York City where Thomas Edison held a patent.
-If this is true, then Hollywood became the film capital of the world primarily because it was remote!
+If this is true, then Hollywood became the film capital of the world primarily because it was far away from the Big Apple!

 When you know you made it in Hollywood!